secinthenet/crypto-guide/README.md

 Using a virtual keyboard significantly reduces the risk of hardware keyloggers, most software keyloggers, and some audio side channel attacks.

+### Disabling risky drivers (Wifi, Bluetooth, etc.)

+On Linux, it's possible to blacklist the kernel modules for these devices.

 ### Avoiding installation of OS packages

 Installing OS packages such as qrencode requires root permissions, which is